Health and Wellbeing

 Join the discussion on local health and wellbeing priorities

-The Health and Wellbeing plan 2017-2021 will set out the priorities for Nillumbik so that all men and women, boys and girls have the opportunity to attain their full health potential.
+The Health and Wellbeing plan 2017-2021 will set out the priorities for Nillumbik so that all have the opportunity to attain their full health potential.
 These include enabling ways to be physically active, eat healthy food, connect with others, keep learning, access employment, live sustainably, and feel safe.

 We want to hear from you about what you think our community health and wellbeing priorities should be.